mikicaivosevic/go-wshandler/README.md

 Simple Go WebSockets Handler

-####When a message is sent with the broadcast option enabled, all clients connected to the namespace receive it, including the sender.
+####When a message is sent with the broadcast argument true, all clients connected to the namespace receive it, including the sender.

     Send(msg []byte, room interface{}, broadcast interface{})

     client.Send(msg, "room", true)

-#### The Send() function accept room argument that cause the message to be sent to all the clients that are in the given room.
+#### The Send() function accept room argument that cause the message to be sent to all the clients that are in the given room if broadcast argument is nil.

     Send(msg []byte, room interface{}, broadcast interface{})